The ultimate guide to viewing student houses

 Now that you are up to date with some very quick basics, you need to know what you will be looking for in particular.
 This list contains all the things you need to try and spot as well as how to tell if there is a problem with the house.

 Although regulations on rented shared housing are improving, many houses still suffer from severe damp and black mould problems.

 Unfortunately, student houses are often under maintained, poorly looked after, and old.
 As a result, damp is a common nightmare for many students.

 It also needs to be taken seriously.
 Damp not only smells bad, but it can also cause health problems and ruin clothes.

 When viewing a potential student lets, check the walls and ceilings, particularly around windows.
 Look out for flaking paint or wallpaper, black mould patches and a musky smell.

 Ask to look in and behind wardrobes – student landlords often try to cover up any signs of damp.

 Rats, mice and other pests

 Infestations are another big problem in student houses!
-Common pests include mice, slugs, fruit flys, pigeons and sometimes even rats.
+Common pests include mice, slugs, fruit flies, pigeons and sometimes even rats.